SocketX Server On-Premise Deployment

 --password-stdin 321186633847.dkr.ecr.us-east-1.amazonaws.com

-docker pull 321186633847.dkr.ecr.us-east-1.amazonaws.com/customer/on-prem/socketx-server-go:1.0.0
+docker pull 321186633847.dkr.ecr.us-east-1.amazonaws.com/customer/on-prem/socketx-server-go:<version>

 Server Configuration

-SocketX Server is configured using environment variables.
+SocketX Server is configured with environment variables.

 Required Variables